The purpose of this policy is to explain to you what personal information we collect and how we and our associated companies may use it.

 Using your information to help prevent terrorism and crime Where we are required by law, your personal information may also be disclosed to an applicable governmental, regulatory or enforcement authority.
 These authorities may then use your personal information to investigate and act on any breach of law or regulatory rules in accordance with their procedures.

-Using companies to process your information outside the EEA All countries in the European Economic Area (EEA), which includes the UK, have similar standards of legal protection for your personal information.
-In order to process payments, the bank or card processing agency may require you to verify your personal details for authorisation outside the EEA (European Economic Area).
-If these are based outside the EEA, your personal information may not be protected to standards similar to those in the UK.
+Using companies to process your information outside the EEA or the UK All countries in the European Economic Area (EEA) and the UK, which includes the UK, have similar standards of legal protection for your personal information.
+In order to process payments, the bank or card processing agency may require you to verify your personal details for authorisation outside the EEA or the UK.
+If these are based outside the EEA or the UK, your personal information may not be protected to standards similar to those in the UK.

 Training of staff We provide regular training to our staff on their privacy obligations.
 We regard data protection breaches very seriously and will enforce appropriate action whether the breach is deliberate or through negligence.